swyxio/brain/A - Mixtape/Mixtape Daily Technical notes.md

 how heroku made postgres https://overcast.fm/+HaNOAkh8M/04:41

+auren hoffman on types of data https://overcast.fm/+w94V5_Ttw/9:00 you can sell.
+- at 36mins, data coop model

 how the first data warehouses blew away oracle by orders of magnitude back in the day https://overcast.fm/+w94WlS_Zo/25:00

 anonymized prod data https://www.dataengineeringpodcast.com/tonic-ai-fake-data-generation-episode-359